 Step 1 – Gather Information

 Before initiating the QDRO process, you need to gather information such as the plan name and administrator of the specific benefits you’re dividing.
 Then, you must complete your divorce decree to determine the amount of the retirement or pension plan you’re dividing.
-Note that you must enter a judgment in your divorce proceedings prior to continuing with the process.
+Note that you must enter a judgment in your California divorce proceedings prior to continuing with the process.